jdbugs/TheInvitation/README.md

 * `feedback` — sets the adaptive targets for response length and delay scaling.
 * `metamorphosis` — governs how quickly the weave drifts between architectures.
 * `monitor` — changes how often the configuration watcher checks for updates.
+* `oracle` — toggles the Ollama client, model, and HTTP timeouts.
+* `surface` — controls terminal blueprint display and the text-to-speech chorus.

 ## Tests